Our Specialist Services

 Irritable bowel syndrome (IBS) is one of the most common chronic gastro-intestinal conditions in the community.
 Frustratingly however, it is often misdiagnosed or dismissed as unimportant by many medical practitioners.
 Here at Gastro IQ we take IBS very seriously and recognize the significant impact it can have on people’s wellbeing, and enjoyment of eating and life in general.

 Our IBS team takes a patient-centered approach, with investigations and treatments targeted specifically to your needs.
-Our innovative treatments are backed by the latest scientific evidence and include dietary modification, psychological and drug therapies, as well as faecal microbiota transplantation (FMT) and medicinal cannabis.
+Our treatments are backed by the latest scientific evidence and include dietary modification, psychological and drug therapies, including medicinal cannabis.

 Find out more about Irritable bowel syndrome here.